This is an overview of GED® class locations and testing facilities in the greater Redding area.

 3. Because of the increase in procedures being handled over the Internet, many MT companies have resorted to collaborating with programmers and software specialists to enhance equipment and informational systems.
 For instance, many medical transcriptionists now rely on hand-held computers, or electronic organizers called personal data assistants (PDAs), to help them complete their work.

-4. According to the U.S. Bureau of Labor Statistics, medical transcriptionists held nearly 105, 200 jobs in 2008.
-The expected growth in employment opportunities is 11% between 2008 and 2018.
+4. According to the U.S. Bureau of Labor Statistics, medical transcriptionists held nearly 105, 200 jobs last year.
+The expected growth in employment opportunities is high for the coming decade.
 The demand will heighten, particularly for the benefit of the elderly population who undergoes the most treatments and has a larger medical history than other groups.
-There will likely be around 13,000 new MT jobs before 2016.
+There will likely be around 13,000 new MT jobs annually for years to come.

 5. The jobs of medical transcriptionists can take a toll on their health if they do not stay fit and exercise regularly.
 They are subject to eye, neck, wrist, back and joint problems because they must sit for long periods of time while they transcribe messages.
 Individuals in this profession should get in the habit of taking several breaks and getting regular massages to reduce issues.